Milliken History, Family Crest & Coats of Arms

 The many spelling variations in Medieval Scottish names result from the fact that scribes in that era spelled words according to sound.
 Translation too, was an undeveloped science, and many names were altered into complete obscurity.
 Over the years Milliken has been spelled Milligan, Millicen, Millicken, Milliken, Milligan and many more.

-More information is included under the topic Early Milliken Notables in all our PDF Extended History products.
+More information is included under the topic Early Milliken Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Milliken family moved to Ireland, but this topic is not covered in this excerpt.
-Another 227 words (16 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 To escape the uncertainties and discrimination faced in Scotland, many decided to head out for North America.
 Once they arrived, many Scots fought with relish in the American War of Independence; some went north to Canada as United Empire Loyalists.
 Many ancestors of these Scots have recovered their lost national heritage in the 20th century through Clan organizations and Scottish historical societies.
 Among the settlers to North America were:

 Milliken Settlers in United States in the 17th Century

 Milliken Settlers in United States in the 19th Century